szabgab/slides/jenkins-intro/intro.md

 ## What is Jenkins?
 {id: what-is-jenkins}

-* Automation server
+* Automation server with lots of plugins

 ## Jenkins setup
 {id: jenkins-setup}

-* Central Jenkins server
+* Central Jenkins server (master)
 * Jenkins workers

+* Network access?
 ## Install Jenkins
 {id: install-jenkins}

 * On your desktop: Windows, OSX, Linux
 * In a VirtualBox image
-* On some server e.g. [Digital Ocean](https://www.digitalocean.com/?refcode=0d4cc75b3a74)
+* On some server in the cloud e.g. [Digital Ocean](https://www.digitalocean.com/?refcode=0d4cc75b3a74)

 ## Download Jenkins
 {id: download-jenkins}